 Flex grooves allow the platform to bend in tandem with the foot as it goes through the running cycle.
 The phase that is most affected by this design is the toe-off, a part of the run that involves the most flexing.

 EVERUN™ is a full-length foam that serves as the base of the Saucony Hurricane ISO 5’s midsole.
 The job of this component is to receive the impact shock during the landing phase while also providing a steady and consistent underfoot experience.
-This EVERUN foam is also present in some popular Saucony running shoes like the Guide 10 and Ride 10.
+This EVERUN foam is also present in some popular Saucony running shoes like the Guide and Ride.

 The topsole is also made up of EVERUN™.
 The purpose of this additional layer is to ensure copious levels of energy return, and consistent level of cushioning that feels new from the first mile to the several hundredths.